hytopiagg/sdk/docs/server.player.setpersisteddata.md

 ## Remarks

 This method is asynchronous and returns a promise that resolves to the player data.
+Data is set using shallow merge of the existing data.
+It is recommended that you provide a changed data object for your saved data structure rather than the entire data object to avoid edge cases with data persistence or overwrites.